 - Use black ink or black ball-point pen.
-Pencil should only be used for drawing. - Fill in the boxes at the top of this page. - Answer all questions in the spaces provided.
-Do not write outside the box around each page or on blank pages. - If you need extra space for your answer(s), use the lined pages at the end of this book.
+Pencil should only be used for drawing. - Answer ALL questions in the spaces provided.
+Do not write on blank pages. - If you need extra space for your answer(s), use the lined pages at the end of this book.
 Write the question number against your answer(s). - Do all rough work in this book.
 Cross through any work you do not want to be marked. - In all calculations, show clearly how you work out your answer.